A proven alternative to managing healthcare costs.

 What makes medical cost-sharing unique?

-When medical cost-sharing members incur medical expenses, some of these costs are shareable with the larger community, where other members contribute funds to help partially offset these costs.
+When members incur medical expenses, some of these costs are shareable with the larger community, where other members contribute funds to help partially offset these costs.
 Unlike health insurance, it truly is a program where members directly help other members.

 Medical cost sharing for individuals